-In x-ray absorption spectroscopy (XAS) the energy of the absorbed photon raises an electron from a deeply bound state into unoccupied bound states or or gains enough energy to escape the complex.
-The absorption spectrum thus contains detailed information about the density of empty states and allows conclusions about coordination, oxidation state and many more of the local structure. (processes A and B) While there are a number of names framed for this type spectroscopy x-ray absorption near edge spectroscopy (XANES) is commonly understood.
-If the energy of the the photon is sufficient to overcome the binding potential the electron the absorption probability is influence by a electron scattering process from the local environment of the absorbing atom.
-This technique is often call EXAFS and can be used to refine the local structure around the absorbing atoms.
+In x-ray absorption spectroscopy (XAS) the energy of the absorbed photon raises an electron from a deeply bound state into unoccupied bound states or it gains enough energy to escape the atom.
+The absorption spectrum thus contains detailed information about the density of empty states and allows conclusions about coordination, oxidation state and many more information about the local structure.
+If the energy of the the photon is sufficient to overcome the binding potential the electron the absorption probability is influenced by a electron scattering process from the local environment of the surrounding atoms.
+This technique called EXAFS and can be used to determine the local structure around the absorbing atoms.

 The electrons filling the core hole that is generated during the absorption process emit x-ray photons whose energy can be analyzed.
 The fine structure of this x-ray emission (XES) give detailed information on the density of filled states and can be used due to the influence of spin-orbit coupling to track the oxidation and total spin state of the emitting atom.

 X-ray diffuse scattering (XDS) / X-ray wide angle scattering (WAXS)

 Photons that are not absorbed can be elastically scattered.
 Since our interest lays primarily in the dynamics of molecules in solution this process can be used to study the relation of points of high electron density to each other.
 With other words we can use wide angle x-ray scatter (WAXS) also named x-ray diffuse scattering (XDS) to study structural dynamics in materials.
 This technique does, like the techniques above, not require that there is a relation between different molecules.
 Since we are missing the coherent amplification of crystals we can primarily study changes in structures with this technique.